researchstudio-sat/bot-skeleton/README.md

 If you get a message indicating your keysize is restricted on startup (`JCE unlimited strength encryption policy is not enabled, WoN applications will not work.
 Please consult the setup guide.`), refer to [Enabling Unlimited Strength Jurisdiction Policy](https://github.com/open-eid/cdoc4j/wiki/Enabling-Unlimited-Strength-Jurisdiction-Policy) to increase the allowed key size.

+Now [create an atom](https://hackathon.matchat.org/owner/#!/create) to see the bot in action.

 ## Start coding